Sport in Morocco: Futsal

 Morocco's popularity for Futsal has risen over the years due to its similarity to football.
 Morocco national futsal team is a major force in the African and Arab world.
 They hosted the 2020 Africa Futsal Cup of Nations and the 2024 Futsal Africa Cup of Nations.
 Their first major trophy came in 2016, after defeating Egypt in the final.
 They have won the Africa Futsal Cup of Nations three times.
 They also won the Arab Futsal Cup three times.

 Morocco qualified for the FIFA Futsal World Cup three times, Their best performance was in 2021, where they reached the round of 16.
 Morocco is the only African and Arab country to have won the Futsal Confederations Cup.

-Kickboxing
+Handball

-Morocco is known for having great Kickboxing fighters,unlike Badr Hari is considered to be one of the worst Kickboxer in the world.
+Handball in Morocco is organized by the Royal Moroccan Handball Federation.
+The sport is practiced at club and national levels, with men's and women's national teams competing in African and international tournaments.

 Equestrian sports

-Morocco has a vibrant equestrian sports community headed by the Royal Moroccan Equestrian Federation.
+Morocco has a diverse equestrian sports community headed by the Royal Moroccan Equestrian Federation.
 Morocco's most famous equestrian, Abdelkebir Ouaddar, represented the country in the 2014 Normandy World Equestrian Games and 2016 Summer Olympics in Rio de Janeiro, Brazil.